 In 2007, we consolidated our warehousing and shipping functions into one, 217,320 square-foot distribution center, located in Roanoke, Indiana.
-This highly automated, computerized facility allows Vera Bradley employees to receive information directly from the order-collection center and quickly identify the products and quantity necessary for a particular order.
-In addition, we employ a warehouse-control system that controls the flow of our products through 5,000 feet of automated conveyer.
+In fiscal 2013, we completed a 200,000 square-foot expansion of the distribution facility.
+This highly automated, computerized facility allows Vera Bradley employees to receive information directly from the order-collection center and quickly identify the products and quantities necessary for a particular order.
+The recent expansion resulted in capacity gains in the areas of inbound receiving, inventory storage, order fulfillment, value-add processing and shipping.
 The facility's advanced technology enables us to more accurately process and pack orders, as well as track shipments and inventory.
 We believe that our systems for the processing and shipment of orders from our distribution center have enabled us to improve our overall customer service through enhanced order accuracy and reduced turnaround time.
-During fiscal 2012, we began a 200,000 square-foot expansion of the distribution facility, which we expect to complete in fiscal 2013.

 We strive to maintain the appropriate balance of inventory to enable us to provide a high level of service to our customers, including prompt and accurate delivery of our products.
-We have an active Inventory Planning and Deployment function that helps us balance the supply and demand issues that we encounter in our business, optimize our inventory levels, and anticipate inventory needs.
+We have an active Inventory Planning and Deployment function that strives to balance the supply and demand issues that we encounter in our business, optimize our inventory levels, and anticipate inventory needs.